LANDLORDS GUIDE: EARLY TERMINATION OF LEASE AGREEMENT

 - Format: Define how the termination notice must be received.
 Verbal or written.
 If written, what methods are acceptable: mail, email, text, etc.

 - Fees: How are the early termination fees calculated?

 - Effect Date: Upon receiving notice, when will the 30-60 days officially begin?
-Start of the next rent due date is typical.
+The start of the next rent due date is typical.

 - Termination Effective: Receiving notice isn’t enough.
 Landlords need to still hold the tenant responsible for termination fees.
 Indicate the lease will terminate upon receipt of signed and dated notice, as well as the early termination fee.